Web3 Frontend from Zero to Production — Part 22

 );

-Deep Dive: Wallet connect react
+Deep Dive: Find react

 When teams scale beyond 5-10 engineers, the lack of architectural boundaries creates exponential maintenance costs.
 The component that started as a simple button becomes entangled with business logic, API calls, and global state.
 Resisting this entropy requires discipline: weekly refactoring sessions, documented architectural decisions (ADRs), and code review standards that prioritize readability over cleverness.